ln-12/blainder-range-scanner/README.md

 ### Manual installation

-Open a terminal (as admin on Windows) and navigate into `blainder-range-scanner`.
+Open a terminal (as admin on Windows) and navigate into `blainder-range-scanner/range_scanner`.
 Then run on of the following commands depending on your system.

 Windows
 ```